pilkch/scripts/README.md

 systemctl --user list-timers --all
 ```

-## Disable and remove the timre and service
+## Disable and remove the timer and service

 1. Disable the timer:
 ```bash